Filialleiden » Filial affliction brewing at 0650 hours

 Ludwig himself wasn’t ready for the reunion.
 Usually, he’d get at least two weeks’ notice in a curt but detailed letter whenever Werner was to come home.
 Today he’d only had two hours to prepare and wrangle out his apprehension and work out conversations in his head.

 A horn bellowed loud and clear as click-clacking resounded down the shaking tracks in front of him.
-A sleek black thing with clear tubing running down its body slowed to a stop a meter away.
-The clear tubes which had been pulsating with blinding white light dimmed as the train let out one last horn.
+A sleek black train with clear tubing running down its body slowed to a stop a meter away.
+The clear tubes which had been pulsating with blinding white light dimmed as the locomotive let out one last horn.

 Ludwig’s heart hammered.